 If you stop taking your medicine before you are supposed to, you will not get its full effect, or your condition can get worse.
 Here are some examples:

-- When you take antibiotics, you will feel better in 1 to 2 days.
+- When you take antibiotics, you will often feel better in 1 to 2 days.
 If you stop taking the medicine early, you may get sick again.

 - If you are taking a steroid pack for your asthma, you will feel better quickly.
 You may think you can stop taking it because you feel so good.
 Suddenly stopping a steroid pack can make you feel very sick.

-Do not Stop Taking Your Medicine if you Think it Isn't Working
+Do not Stop Taking Your Medicine if You Think it Isn't Working

 If you do not feel better, you may think your medicine is not working.
 Talk to your provider before you make any changes.
 Find out: